fangsitang/fangsitang/README.md

 *Please refer to my CV for large-scale projects containing data which cannot be disclosed publicly.*

-## Personal Project 🤓
+## Wealth Management and Investing 🥧

-✔ Stock & crypto investing / trading → [See My Positions](https://github.com/fangsitang/personal_projects)
+✔ A breakdown of my research and returns → [See My Research and Positions](https://github.com/fangsitang/personal_projects)

 ## Other
 *My interests* : gaming 👾 · options / futures trading 📈 · ESG 🌱 · sports 🏀 · marathon running 👟